The Essential Rental Property Maintenance Checklist for Landlords

 Rental property maintenance minimizes the risk of costly damages resulting from neglect, abuse, or normal wear and tear.
 Landlords use a rental property maintenance checklist to guide them during routine, seasonal, and preventative maintenance.
 This checklist helps them schedule tasks, outsource certain tasks to vendors, and ensure nothing is forgotten during the maintenance process.
 In conjunction with the lease agreement, this differentiates the maintenance responsibilities of a landlord and a tenant.

 Download our free property maintenance checklist to ensure you have all the items you need to prepare.
-The checklist is organized by these time frames so you can plan a landlord maintenance schedule across the year.
+The checklist is organized by time frame so you can plan a landlord maintenance schedule across the year.

 Thank you for downloading!